-Then the questions-the chaos.
+Next came the questions and the chaos.
 “What the F… was that?”
 “What just happened?”
 “Where is Jeff” “Where did he go?”
 “Is that his bike?”
 “OMG where is he?”
 No one could find me.
 I was missing.
-Little did they know, I was face down on the frontage road, about a football field away, in the dark, all alone.
-Breathing but unconscious.
+Little did they know I was face down on the frontage road, about a football field away, in the dark all alone.
+Not conscious, but breathing.

 They tell me that an SUV took me out.
-Police later would tell the news that the driver was going at least 100mph crossing all lanes of traffic to exit the freeway.
-Blew a light and struck a hydrant.
-He ran from the scene while bystanders ran after him.
-A year later, a newspaper delivery guy would tell the judge that he cornered the guy who could barely stand upright, until the cops got there.
+Police later told the news that the driver was going at least 100 mph, while crossing all lanes of traffic to exit the freeway.
+He then blew a light and struck a hydrant, bringing him to a stop where he fled on foot while bystanders ran after him.
+A year later in court a newspaper delivery guy told the judge that he cornered the guy, who could barely stand upright, until the cops got there.

-He got 20years.
-I had to Skype the trial because I was unable to go.
+He got 20 years.
+I had to use Skype the attend the trial because I was unable to go.
 I was healing.
 I told the judge I was here and living because my student and good friend saved my life.
 Yep, my student.
 He SAVED my life.

 Chris had taken the ASM Basic class from me just previous to the accident.
 He took the class along with other Harley rider friends to learn what to do in case a buddy goes down.
-As an instructor, you never know if what you teach will “stick.”
+As an Instructor, you never know if what you teach will “stick.”
 If the information the student takes in will go on to make a difference.
-And lo and behold, ‘it does.’
+And lo and behold, it did.

 So he protected me.
 Made sure I was breathing, not bleeding to death.
 He made sure that no one moved me.
 Made sure EMS got a history and assisted me into the ambulance.
-Doctors tell me that I had a C2-C3 fracture.
-A ‘Hangman’s fracture.”
-Should have died on the scene.
+Doctors tell me that I had a C2-C3 fracture, a ‘Hangman’s fracture.”
+I should have died on the scene.
 Yep.
 I should be dead.
 The trauma doc says one small movement of my head/neck would have severed my spinal cord and my breathing would have stopped.
-I’d have a tombstone.